cydrobolt/polr/README.md

 ###I have errors enabled, and I get "`Illegal String Offset`"

 This usually occurs when you are missing an extension, and thus, the expected associative arrays (e.g `mysqli_fetch_assoc`) are instead strings, and errors occur.
 The most common cause of this is the missing MySQLi extension or native driver.
-Refer to the first FAQ.
+Refer to the first FAQ, or the `mysqli_fetch_all` FAQ.
+This issue is usually caused by an old PHP version.

 ###The links produced give me 404